 - service strata schemes

-- primary production - these schemes will be further categorised according to the type of scheme eg horticulture, aquaculture, tea trees, viticulture, forestry, cattle breeding, horse breeding, livestock grown for fleece and ratifies.
+- primary production schemes.
+These schemes will be further categorised according to the type of scheme (e.g. horticulture, aquaculture, tea trees, viticulture, forestry, cattle breeding, horse breeding, livestock grown for fleece, and ratites)

 - film schemes

 If the scheme does not clearly fit within the above categories, you may need a tailored AFS licence authorisation to operate the scheme.

 Note: Form 5100 does not specifically provide for litigation funding schemes.
 If you are completing Form 5100 for a litigation funding scheme, please select ‘Other Primary Production’ as the scheme kind in section 1, and specify ‘Litigation funding scheme’ in the space provided.